anttiluode/TadsWowExplorer/README.md

 (NOTE !
 ARROWS RIGHT AND LET YOU EXPLORE THE SURFACES TOO WHILE IN PAUSE MODE!)

+EDIT: I added Enhanced_magic_box.py that shows second order fractality (stable atom like particles born out of the particle system)

+(Enhanced magic box)

+It starts with p after you have chosen energy containment scaffolding type.
+After that you have to fly out with right mouse button down + w to look at the growing structure. good idea to pause again soon after starting the sim so you can look at the developing structure.

+The second order (atom like) structure can be seen with V.

 ![Snowflake Visualization](snowflake.png)

 Welcome to **TADS/WoW Explorer**, a speculative physics simulator and visual exploration tool built on the idea that spacetime, particles, and even quantum effects may **emerge** from deeper wave-field dynamics.
 This 3D Python simulation lets you play with complex, non-linear field equations and observe how intricate structures arise from minimal assumptions.